EPCCed/archer2-intro-to-lammps/_episodes/02-MD-primer.md

 ## What is Molecular Dynamics

-Molecular Dynamics is, simply, the application of Newtown's laws of motion to systems of particles that can range in size from atoms, course-grained moieties, entire molecules, or even grains of sand.
+Molecular Dynamics is, simply, the application of Newton's laws of motion to systems of particles that can range in size from atoms, course-grained moieties, entire molecules, or even grains of sand.
 In practical terms, any MD software follows the same basic steps:

   1. Take the initial positions of the particles in the simulation box and calculate the total force that apply to each particle, using the chosen force-field.